Note

 reflectorplate = GF.mesh_rotate(reflectorplate, rotation_vector1)

-reflectorplate = GF.translate_mesh(reflectorplate, position_vector)
+reflectorplate = GF.mesh_translate(reflectorplate, position_vector)

-scatter_points = GF.translate_mesh(scatter_points, position_vector)
+scatter_points = GF.mesh_translate(scatter_points, position_vector)

 Specify Reflection Angle